j-mcdougall/simplebudget/README.md

 – It is free.
 Use at your own risk, It is a work in progress.\

 I created Simple Budget for my own use.
 If you find bugs, I would love to know about them.
 If you have an idea for a feature or a suggestion of how to do something better, I welcome it.
 I created Simple Budget for myself,  and decided maybe someone else could benefit from it also.
 If you want to troll me, go write your own program.

+## Windows

+Download the installation program and run it.
+The install program will ask you where you want the files.
+Select a folder where you would like them to go.
+Run "simplebudget.exe" from that folder.
+The first time Simple Budget is ran, it will create a data folder named "simplebudget" under the user's profile directory.